Blogs

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Coming up on Saturday at the Described Movies: The Wizard of Oz
+Coming up on Saturday at the Described Movies: Some Like It Hot

 Only on Mushroom escape: